Resilient First Responders Inc

 While much of the pathophysiology of posttraumatic stress disorder (PTSD) is unclear, interesting research findings are accruing.
 Studies using magnetic resonance imaging scans have shown that there is decreased volume of the hippocampus, left amygdala, and anterior cingulate cortex in patients with PTSD compared with matched controls [46,47].
 Other reports have demonstrated increased central norepinephrine levels with down-regulated central adrenergic receptors , chronically decreased glucocorticoid levels with up-regulation of their receptors (possibly accounting for the anecdotal finding that there are more autoimmune diseases in these patients), and hemispheric lateralization in which there is a relative failure of left hemispheric function (possibly accounting for confusion related to time sequence of traumatic events) .]

 In more common language, the first step in PTSD is that the brain (or nerves in general) is overstimulated by something.
-That something could of a physical or chemical nature.
-Whether it is a physical injury, chemical poisoning, or a flood of adrenaline when in a stressful situation, the physiological response of the nervous system is the same.
+Whether the trauma occurs due to a physical injury, chemical poisoning, or a flood of adrenaline when in a stressful situation, the physiological response of the nervous system is the same.
 The nerves need to produce energy to re-polarize their cell membranes, and if they can’t produce enough energy, then they go to sleep.
 These “brownouts” in the brain can have many different effects, depending on which part of the brain is affected.
 For example, if the frontal cortex is affected, the person may have issues controlling impulses or be quick to anger.
 If the cerebellum is affected, the person may have more issues with balance and postural muscle tone.

 IASIS Microcurrent Neurofeedback: Improves lymphatic drainage from the brain, clearing metabolic waste and allowing bloodflow back into areas of the brain that have been turned off by overstimulation.